 GASB Statement No. 100, Accounting Changes and Error Corrections - An amendment of GASB Statement No. 62.
 The primary objective of this statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 The requirements of this statement are effective for the year ended September 30, 2024.
-The Authority has elected not to early implement this statement and has not yet determined the impact it will have on the financial statements.
+In management's opinion, this statement has not impacted the Authority's financial statements.